eslint/eslint/docs/user-guide/configuring.md

 }
 ```

-Setting language options helps ESLint determine what is a parsing error.
+Setting parser options helps ESLint determine what is a parsing error.
 All language options are `false` by default.

 ## Specifying Parser